 AF-S FX Nikkor 50mm F1.8

-This guy is the star of all portrait and newborn sessions.
+This guy is the star of all portrait sessions.
 I just love the shallow depth of field it creates to showcase the subject!

 1. Sekonic Light Meter - for making sure we get that perfect exposure!